MSc Advanced Community Pharmacy Practice

 This unit will provide students with a baseline skillset to be able to locate, analyse and utilise healthcare literature.
 The unit will combine e-lectures, reading and a journal club to develop these skills.

-During the unit, students will utilise library databases available (Medline, EMBASE, etc) using a systematic approach:
+- Utilise library databases available (Medline, EMBASE, etc) using a systematic approach.

-- be able to review an article and present the critical evaluation in report form.
+- Be able to review an article and present the critical evaluation in report form, making decisions around its economic viability

 |Unit title||Unit code||Requirement type||Description|